Kuruchy/kuruchy.github.io/_posts/2021-10-24-droidcon-berlin-day2-3.md

 ## Paparazzi 1.0
 ### by Joh Rodriguez

-I think every Android Developer knows the open source projects that Square and CashApp team have, at least the most important and common ones.
+I think every Android Developer knows the open-source projects that Square and CashApp team have, at least the most important and common ones.
 In this talk John presented us, or should I say reintroduced us, to how the [Paparazzi](https://github.com/cashapp/paparazzi) works.

 It is an Android library to render your application screens without a physical device or emulator.

 Stable version 1.0 is almost there, he wanted to give it to us as a surprise in the conference, but there were some tests failing ;)
-It was really interesting to see how they use this tool to test screens really fast without using emulators or devices.
+It was fascinating to see how they use this tool to test screens really fast without using emulators or devices.

 One thing that stood out to me was the possibility to add the images generated to git and then be able to see differences.
 Never thought about this, great idea!